Meeting the needs of rural communities

 We are also helping farmers to preserve forests through afforestation programmes, which aim to provide a sustainable source of wood to use as a fuel for curing tobacco.
 We also work to find locally available alternative fuels, such as the use of rice husk as a fuel in Sri Lanka or the use of bagasse briquettes in Kenya (supplied by BAT in partnership with a local sugar factory).
 We are also exploring ways to reduce wood fuel consumption by using innovative designs for curing barns.
 Read more in Preserving natural forests.

 We have an ongoing commitment to eliminate the use of unsustainable sources of wood by our contracted farmers.
-In 2018, 99% of our contracted farmers’ wood fuel for curing was from sustainable sources.
-We publish our full wood fuel data in our Sustainability Performance Centre.
+Our monitoring of our contracted farmers’ wood use for curing has shown 99% was from sustainable sources for the last three years.
+We publish our full wood fuel data in our 2019 ESG Report (3.8 mb) .

 Our biodiversity risk and opportunity assessment tool, which was developed by our former Biodiversity Partnership with three conservation NGOs, helps our companies identify, assess and address risks arising from their impacts and dependencies on biodiversity and ecosystems in and around their leaf-growing operations.
 All our tobacco leaf growing operations have completed assessments and initiatives are in place to address the issues identified.
 For more details, please see Managing biodiversity.